smulloy21/invader_records/README.md

 ## Description

 Check out when conquering bands invaded a venue near you.
-Take up arms and create a new band, and add venues to conquer.
+Take up arms and create a new band, and add venues to invade.
 Edit or delete your band or venue at any time.

 ## Setup